AdobeDocs/experience-manager-brand-portal.de-DE/help/using/browse-assets-brand-portal.md

 * Ordnerpfad, der die Asset-Hierarchie anzeigt
 * Datum der Veröffentlichung des Assets in Brand Portal

-Über die Spalte „Pfad“ können Sie die Position des Assets in der Ordnerhierarchie identifizieren.
-Sie können die Hierarchie nach unten navigieren, indem Sie auf den Ressourcennamen tippen/klicken und mithilfe der [Breadcrumbs in der Kopfzeile](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/basic-handling.html?lang=de) wieder nach oben navigieren.
+Mit der Spalte &quot;Pfad&quot;können Sie den Asset-Speicherort in der Ordnerhierarchie leicht identifizieren.
+Sie können in der Hierarchie nach unten navigieren, indem Sie auf den Ressourcennamen klicken, und mithilfe der [Breadcrumbs in der Kopfzeile](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/sites/authoring/essentials/basic-handling) wieder nach oben navigieren.

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Click the vertical selection bar and drag the item to a new position in the list."